 Verizon B2B AI Tools Suite

-Designing AI-powered tools that earn trust through context, accuracy, and voice—helping sales reps spend more time selling and less time on admin.
+Designing AI-powered tools that earn trust through context, accuracy, and voice.
+The goal: help sales representatives spend more time selling and less time on administrative tasks.

 Client Verizon (via Bounteous)